sunsembrace/NetForge2.0/readme.md

 #Another issue with tagging - better modularity - look at ec2 tags how it has instance_name and then apply that concept to all other modules.

+Lesson for security group for ec2 & Rds.
+Best Practice in Production
+In real-world production Terraform, it’s better to:

+Create security groups before the resource that uses them That way, there’s no delay or misconfiguration when the EC2/RDS/etc. resource is provisioned.